ZXShady/proposals/alternative_free_function_call_syntax.md

     Enables clean chaining of function calls:
     `range.MyLib::transform().MyLib::filter(odd).MyLib::process();`

-4. Absolute Clarity:
+4. Clarity:
     The syntax `x.f()` continues to find only members.
 The new syntax `x.N::f()` finds only free functions in namespace `N`.
-There is no ambiguity and it is clear that `N::f` cannot be a virtual function.
+There is no ambiguity for the reader and it is clear that `N::f` cannot be a virtual function.

-5. Non-Breaking:
+5. No Major Breaking:
     This is a purely additive feature.
 No existing code is impacted.
 No current behavior changes.

 6. Promotes Non-Member, Non-Friend Interfaces & Generic Reuse.